rrwick/Filtlong/README.md

   * It's a _footlong_ hot dog.
 Filtlong... footlong... get it?!
 Not all my Australian colleagues were familiar with footlong hot dogs, so maybe they are a US thing.
 Leave it to Americans to take a fatty, unhealthy food and make an extra large version :smile:
 * Why does Filtlong use a k-mer size of 16 when hashing reference k-mers?
   * Because I can fit a 16-mer sequence neatly into a 32-bit unsigned integer ([like this](https://github.com/rrwick/Filtlong/blob/ce99bc062bb1611f38deb5e7502cfb66b98598ae/src/kmers.cpp#L222-L229)).
 It also seemed like a good balance between small k-mers where there's more risk of chance matches and large k-mers where noisy long reads will struggle to match.
 I haven't empirically tested the effectiveness of different k-mer sizes though – might be good to check out for a future version of Filtlong.
+* Is it ever a _bad_ idea to use an external reference (like Illumina reads) if they are available?
+  * If you provide Filtlong with an external reference, then long read qualities will be determined solely based on their k-mer matches to the reference.
+This is great if your Illumina reads have complete coverage.
+However, if they have poor coverage (i.e. parts of the genome are not represented in the Illumina reads), then long reads which span the poor-Illumina-coverage part of the genome may be erroneously considered low-quality.
+  * Similarly, if there are genuine biological differences between your read sets, then the long reads may be erroneously considered low-quality in regions of difference.
+E.g. if your long read sample has a plasmid which isn't in your Illumina reads, then Filtlong could remove long reads from that plasmid.
+  * If you think either of these cases applies to you, I'd recommend _against_ using an external reference.

 ## Acknowledgements